This Russian Sweet and Sour Beef Stew is a meat lover’s heaven. It’s made with beef, smoked kielbasa sausage, bacon, mushrooms, potatoes and more!

 - To the same pot add chopped onion and sauté on medium heat for 5 minutes, add chopped carrot and garlic and continue sautéing for 5 more minutes, then add butter, marinated mushrooms, pickles, olives and rehydrated mushrooms and paprika, cook while stirring for 5 minutes.

 - Return beef, bacon and smoked sausage to the pot, add 2 bay leaves, the liquid mushrooms were soaked in, tomato passata and 1.5 litre of water, bring to a boil and then turn the heat down to low.
-Simmer for 2 hours.
-30 minutes before the time is up add halved baby potatoes.
+Simmer for 2 hours and 30 minutes before the time is up add halved baby potatoes.
 Alternatively it could be cooked in an oven at 150C/300F.

 - Check your stew once in a while, stir to avoid burning.
 By the end of the cooking time it should be thick and the beef should be very tender.
 Add chopped herbs at the end.
 Taste and adjust the flavour if necessary.
 You might need to add 1 tsp of sugar if your tomatoes were not very ripe.